Estradiol (Absorbed through the skin)

 - This medicine may increase the risk of dementia (loss of some mental abilities, such as memory or judgment) in women over 65 years of age.
 Talk with your doctor about this risk.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.You should have regular pelvic exams, breast exams, and mammograms.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.You should have regular pelvic exams, breast exams, and mammograms.